ralna/defcon/README.md

 * mpi4py (http://pythonhosted.org/mpi4py/)
 * FEniCS, compiled with PETSc and petsc4py support (http://fenicsproject.org)

+DOLFIN 2016.1.0 has a critical bug that causes defcon to hang.
+You need to use the development version (latest git master).
+If you're using docker, use the `dev` container with `fenicsproject run dev`.

 Defcon recommends (and some of the examples depend on)

 * matplotlib (http://matplotlib.org)